vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 Module based on ELK pure parsing container logs, filtering out executionplane entries only.
 The entries are parsed into a simple log.
 Only essential fields should be indexed by ES.

-### Templated Repository Generator

-Need to create a blank repository generator images generating blank images for, amongst others.
-* base
-* stack
-* module

-Could this also be used to update the schema of existing ones?

 ## Documentation

-### docs.overview

-The docs.overview image should have concise documentation to get started.
-The specific, more specialised bits should go to the documentation of the implementing image.
-There may be other docs images, e.g. examples etc. but not yet clear how.

-docs.overview is to be the only dedicated documentation container until further notice.

 ## Controlplane Console